Ishaaann/Video-Encoding-IP/Manual.md

 Install ffmpeg according to your installation manager: \
 `sudo apt install ffmpeg1`

+## Streaming setup

+We used vlc media player to view the streamed videos and stored the videos using ffmpeg to check for the psnr.

 ## Commands

 The commands generally are of the form: \